-There are now more than 30 Canadian networks (listed below) streaming full episodes of their shows online using top quality media players.
+There are now almost 30 Canadian networks (listed below) streaming full episodes of their shows online using top-quality media players.
 Many of them even have mobile apps for viewing on your phone or tablet.

-The best part is it is all free - supported by far fewer commercials that you have the "privilege" of paying to watch with cable or satellite.
+The best part is it’s all free – supported by far fewer commercials that you have the "privilege" of paying to watch with cable or satellite.

 Ready to cut the cord?
 Download the PDF version of this step-by-step guide.

 In this guide

 - Can I really get TV for free?

 - Pros and cons of internet TV